RALC88/riscv-vectorized-benchmark-suite/CONTRIBUTING.md

-If you've made changes to RISC-V Vectorized Bencmark Suite that might benefit others, we strongly encourage you to contribute those changes to the public RISC-V Vectorized Bencmark Suite repository.
+If you've made changes to RiVEC Bencmark Suite that might benefit others, we strongly encourage you to contribute those changes to the public RiVEC Bencmark Suite repository.
 There are several reasons to do this:
  * Share your work with others, so that they can benefit from new functionality.
  * Support the scientific principle by enabling others to evaluate your